bp-group-60/Hybrider-Passwortmanager/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-For editing and building the project [Android Studio](https://developer.android.com/studio) comes with all reqirements and is therefore recommended.
+For editing and building the project [Android Studio](https://developer.android.com/studio) comes with almost all reqirements and is therefore recommended.
+Additional for compiling any c-compiler with make-command is nessesary.

 ### Installation
 1. Clone the repo